Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Steps:

-1. Navigate to booking page - Login as superuser.
+1. Login as superuser and navigate to booking page.
 2. Provide the 'Full name' in the search panel 'Find a Booking'.
 3. Click on Find.